-More and more we have to go back to grass roots marketing as it is rooted in the community and it is based on social interaction, the power of the old school handshake, face to face time and showing that you care and are willing to share, give without “waiting” for anything in return.
+More and more we have to go back to grassroots marketing as it is rooted in the community and is based on social interaction, the power of the old school handshake, face to face time, and showing that you care and are willing to share, give without “waiting” for anything in return.

-The reason we do charity boot camps is because one of our core-values is to be Go-Givers (read the book by Bob Burg, it changed my perspective a lot).
+The reason we do charity boot camps is that one of our core values is to be Go-Givers (read the book by Bob Burg, it changed my perspective a lot).
 I want to help people that need it a lot more than I do and I love the feeling that I get when helping out.
 It inspires others to pay it forward and it brings the community together to help out people in need (we focus mostly on local organizations and causes).

-I wanted to be a super-hero when I was wee young’n (still do!) and this is one of the best ways to become a hero in your local community while also exposing your business for having the right values and the best training in your area.
+I wanted to be a superhero when I was a wee young (still do!) and this is one of the best ways to become a hero in your local community while also exposing your business to having the right values and the best training in your area.

-They don’t have to be weekly, like we do it, but you can do them once a month and make them an EVENT and really promote them as “the thing” to be at.
+They don’t have to be weekly like we do, but you can do them once a month and make them an EVENT and promote them as “the thing” to be at.
 So here is a little checklist:

 – Pick a charity you are close to, your members might be close to, or something important that needs to be addressed in the community